 4 Katherine Gorge

-Meet didgeridoo expert Manuel Pamkal this morning and share in his passion for the rich traditional culture into which he was born.
-Learn about life in the bush and experience firsthand the fine art of rarrk (cross-hatch) painting.
-Later, board a dinner cruise on Katherine Gorge and learn about the history and culture of the local Jawoyn people, traditional owners of Nitmiluk National Park.
+This morning meet Dalabon didgeridoo expert Manuel Pamkal and share in his passion for the rich traditional culture into which he was born.
+Hear about life in the bush and experience first-hand the fine art of rarrk (cross-hatch) painting.
+Later, board a special dinner cruise on Katherine Gorge and learn about the history and culture of the local Jawoyn people.

 5 Katherine – Darwin

-A leisurely start to the day could see you relaxing at the lodge or setting off on a comfortable walk.
-Later, emerge from the wilderness to journey north along the Stuart Highway on your return to Darwin, stopping to cool off in the cascading waters of Edith Falls and visit the poignant Adelaide River War Cemetery.
-Tonight, enjoy an evening at leisure in Darwin.
+Emerge from the wilderness to journey north along the Stuart Highway on your return to Darwin, stopping to cool off in the cascading and clear waters of majestic Edith Falls.
+Later, visit the poignant Adelaide River War Cemetery

 6 Darwin – Alice Springs

 After a morning flight to Alice Springs your Central Australia Journey Director will share with you their take on what life is like in such an isolated town as Alice Springs.
 Visit the historic Overland Telegraph Station, site of the first European settlement in the town.
 Then the stunning landscapes of the West MacDonnell Ranges take centre stage, as you embark on a walk through Simpsons Gap.
 This evening, join your Alice Springs family hosts for a Local Dining Experience barbecue dinner around a campfire, as the Milky Way lights up the sky.